 About Potter Anderson & Corroon LLP

-One of the oldest firms in the country, Delaware firm Potter Anderson has been involved in historic and influential cases since its inception.
-Operating from only one office, it continues to serve corporate heavyweight clients locally, nationally and internationally and Fortune 500 companies.
-Its clients are in industries from retail (Wal-Mart, BJ’s Wholesale Club) to media (Walt Disney), technology (AT&T, Hewlett-Packard, Google, Intel), energy (General Electric, Exxon) and banking and finance (Morgan Stanley, Wells Fargo, Citibank, Chase, Bank of America, Goldman Sachs).
+As one of the oldest firms in the country, Delaware firm Potter Anderson & Corroon LLP has been involved in historic and influential cases since its inception.
+Operating from only one office, it continues to serve corporate heavyweight clients locally, nationally, and internationally, from individuals to Fortune 500 companies.

 1313 N. Market Street

 Chair of Executive Committee: Kathleen Furey McDonough

 50 - 100